nuwave/lighthouse/docs/master/api-reference/events.md

 # Events

-This reference lists the events that Lighthouse dispatches during a request in order of execution.

 All events reside in the namespace `\Nuwave\Lighthouse\Events`.

+## Lifecycle Events

+Lighthouse dispatches the following order of events during a request.

-## StartRequest
+### StartRequest

 ```php
 <?php